dead-claudia/mithril-helpers/docs/self-sufficient.md

 - `state.link(handler)` - Wrap an event handler to implicitly redraw iff `e.redraw !== false`, much like how Mithril normally does implicitly when you use `m.mount`.

-When you call `state.redraw(vnode)`, when it redraws, it also defines a few of Mithril's lifecycle methods (and will wrap existing handlers if necessary).

 Here's a few examples of how it's used:

 ```js